ruairitobrien/ruairitobrien-blog/src/render/posts/does-tdd-work.html.md

 In nearly all the discussions there was a consensus that automated testing is important.
 Most disagreements seemed to be around the perception of TDD as a process and perhaps the granularity of automated tests too.

 As with so many subjects in software development, a lot of the information we have available is based on opinions and anecdotes.
 We hear about many stories from the perspective of the story teller and we try to build up a picture of what is right so we can try to apply that to our own situations.
 We generally just try things to see if they work.
 Some data would be useful.
-Is it just that software development is very difficult to measured in this way?
+Is it just that software development is very difficult to measure in this way?
 When it comes to TDD at least some efforts have been made to gather data.

 ## Studies on TDD
 In 2003 a study called [An Initial Investigation of Test Driven Development in